-All other things being equal Only partners with a significant market share / of sufficient scale should be included in this number of partners level IGAGI In this case, the operator not present on the downstream market has a strong incentive to sell access on the wholesale level to recover its sunk costs - SMP + Alternative Medium by selling to as many third parties as possible. operator(s) present at the retail level Medium All partners in the co-investment have access to the jointly-built infrastructure under fair conditions.
+70 Only partners with a significant market share / of sufficient scale should be included in this number of partners

+- SMP + players present on the wholesale market and not at the retail level Low The NRA should make sure that no clause restricting the operator not present on the downstream market to give access to third parties at a fair price is included in the co-investment agreement.
+In this case, the operator not present on the downstream market has a strong incentive to sell access on the wholesale level to recover its sunk costs by selling to as many third parties as possible.
+SMP + Alternative operator(s) present at the retail level Medium All partners in the co-investment have access to the jointly-built infrastructure under fair conditions.
 In case there is resale (and no issue with capacity - see market share section), all the co-investment partners have an incentive to compete on the wholesale access market to third parties.
-3. Type of contract : wholesale access market to time parties. - Joint Venture Medium- Joint-ventures are more likely to behave as a single- High network operator.
+3. Type of contract : - Joint Venture Medium- High Joint-ventures are more likely to behave as a single- network operator.
 It depends on the terms of the contract regarding: - governance; - equity; - etc. - Long term cooperation agreement (usually IRU) Low-Medium Long-term (>20 years) cooperation agreement based on IRUs theoretically allow for a high degree of independence between the partners.
 This is only the case if there a no clauses restricting this independence significantly.
-Geographical roll- out oigrimearity. - Partially parallel roll- out (agreements on ducts rollout, collocation of street cabinets) Medium Some of the costs and information on rollout is shared, but parts of the physical networks are deployed in parallel.
+4. Geographical roll- out Partially parallel roll- out (agreements on ducts rollout, collocation of street cabinets) Medium Some of the costs and information on rollout is shared, but parts of the physical networks are deployed in parallel.
 The lesser the commonality of costs is, the more competition there is.
-If only access on higher layers is available, it may lead to concerns about competition. - Complementary roll- out swapping of areas) Medium Probably low as long as Layer 1 IRU access on wholesale level is granted in each area of the network roll-out.
 If only access on higher layers is available, it may lead to concerns about competition.
+Complementary roll- out swapping of areas) Medium Probably low as long as Layer 1 IRU access on wholesale level is granted in each area of the network roll-out.
+If only access on higher layers is available, it may lead to concerns about competition.
 High if this access is not granted or with important restrictions.
-5. Mono-fibre instead of multifibre Medium Multi-fibre may be more favourable to competition as: Giving a layer 1 access to a mono-fibre GPON network means having a concentration point close to the end-customer, creating barriers to entry; Mono-fibre may lower the independence and flexibility of the partners; Switching procedure and churn create issues and needs increased cooperation between partners.
-However, it may be possible to implement processes to ensure equity of the conditions of access and multi-fibre may not always be implemented as: Upfront investment is slightly higher;
+5. Mono-fibre instead of multi-fibre Medium Multi-fibre may be more favourable to competition as: Giving a layer 1 access to a mono-fibre GPON network means having a concentration point close to the end-customer, creating barriers to entry; Mono-fibre may lower the independence and flexibility of the partners; Switching procedure and churn create issues and needs increased cooperation between partners.

-Multi-fibre presents problems of saturation of ducts &amp; of the points with network equipment.
-6. Exclusivity agreements High Creates a network club, restricts competition.
-7. Non-discrimination clause between the partners A first step towards creating a network club, restricts competition.
-8. Compensation Low-High mechanism High if strong CM because partners are no longer independent.
+6. Exclusivity agreements High However, it may be possible to implement processes to ensure equity of the conditions of access and multifibre may not always be implemented as: Upfront investment is slightly higher; Multi-fibre presents problems of saturation of ducts & of the points with network equipment.
+Creates a network club, restricts competition.
+7. Non-discrimination clause between the partners Low-Medium A first step towards creating a network club, restricts competition.
+8. Compensation mechanism Low-High High if strong CM because partners are no longer independent.
 Low if weak CM because partners remain largely independent.
-9. Exchange of information Low-Medium Impact depends on: - quality and characteristics of the data being exchanged Characteristics of the market where the exchange of information takes place Presence of chinese walls.
+9. Exchange of information Low-Medium Impact depends on: quality and characteristics of the data being exchanged.
+Characteristics of the market where the exchange of information takes place.
+Presence of chinese walls.
 10. Non- discrimination in operational access conditions between partners High The non-discrimination principle calls for some information on rollout to be exchanged between the partners, as a necessary way to ensure access is granted to the jointly-build infrastructure under equivalent conditions to the partners.